paradise-fi/divine/doc/manual/using.md

 }
 ```

-This code contains a bug, an access out of bounds of `array` if `i == 4`, we
+The above code contains a bug, an access out of bounds of `array` for `i == 4`; we
 will see how this is presented by DIVINE.

 The program as it is can be compiled by your system's C compiler and run.
 If you
-do so, it will probably run OK despite the access out of bound of `array` (it
+do so, it will probably run OK despite the out of bounds access (this is an example
-will overwrite a value on the stack which seems not to interfere with programs
+of a stack buffer overflow – the program will incorrectly overwrite an adjacent
-execution, but it is an example of stack buffer overflow).
-We can run
+value on the stack which, in most cases, does not interfere with its execution).
-verification using DIVINE:
+We can proceed to verify the program using DIVINE:

 ```{.bash}
 $ divine verify program.c
 ```

-Now DIVINE will compile your program and run the verifier on the compiled
+DIVINE will now compile your program and run the verifier on the compiled
-program.
+code.
 After a short while, it will produce the following output:

 ```
 compiling /tmp/test.c